aazahrou/aspirethemes.github.io/_docs/maxima-wordpress.md

 Widgets can be added to these areas by navigating to `Appearance > Widgets`.

-The footer section has four registered widget sections and the Sidebar (Off canvas) area has widgets support
+The footer section has four registered widget sections and the Sidebar (Off-canvas) area has widgets support

 ![Widgets](/images/docs/wordpress/maxima/widgets.png)